How the Financial Aid application process works.

 3. All applicants are notified by the Graduate School of their admission decision and if any department based financial aid has been awarded.
 Department may also send an additional notification clarifying the specific type and amount of funding awarded.

 4. If additional assistance is needed, eligible U.S. Citizens and Permanent Residents may apply for Federal student loans by submitting the Free Application for Federal Student Aid (FAFSA) online.
-Eligible students who have matriculated will be notified by the Office of Financial Aid via email to review their loan eligibility on Banner Self-Service.
+Eligible students who have been admitted will be notified by the Office of Financial Aid via email to review their loan eligibility on Banner Self-Service.
 U.S. Domestic and International students can also apply for private educational loans directly through the private third party lender.

 5. Students will be notified by the Loan Office to complete any additional Federal student loan requirements.
 Students borrowing private educational loans should contact their loan servicer if any additional requirements are a needed after their approval.